 Bray points out that the pigments that are being used in a procedure affect the longevity of the work.
-"If the pigment is carbon-based, it will last much longer, but it will still fade in color," explains Bray.
+"If the pigment is carbon-based, it will last much longer, but it'll still fade in color," explains Bray.
 "If the pigment is iron oxide–based, it will fade over time."

 Precautions to Take Before Your Treatment

 Bray continues: "There's also something to be said for aesthetic preferences.
-What I think looks like a beautiful brow could look plain and boring to the next person and vice versa," which confirms how important consultations are during your consideration process.
-"Pain is also a deterrent to some for pursuing.
+What I think looks like a beautiful brow could look plain and boring to the next person, and vice versa," which confirms how important consultations are during your consideration process.
+"Pain is also a deterrent for some.
 However, there are many numbing agents and techniques on the market now that can decrease pain dramatically."